-Ans. (a) Both A and R are true and R is the correct explanation of A because Reason (R) is an
+- Ans. (a) Both A and R are true and R is the correct explanation of A. - 13.

-- appropriate example of the secondary sector discussed in the Assertion (A) - 5.
 Assertion (A): Transport, storage, communication, banking, trade are some examples of primary activities.

 Reason (R): Service sector also includes some essential services that may not directly help in the production of goods.
 For example, we require teachers, doctors, and those who provide personal services such as washermen, barbers, cobblers, lawyers, and people to do administrative and accounting works.